Fadden

 Table Chart PROFILE FAQ

-In June 2025, 1662 residents were employed, with an unemployment rate of 2.3%, lower than the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation was similar to ACT's 69.6%.
-Key industries for employment among residents are public administration & safety, health care & social assistance, and professional & technical services.
+Employment grew by 1.3% over the past year.
+As of June 2025, 1,662 residents are employed with a workforce participation rate similar to ACT's 69.6%.
+Key industries include public administration & safety, health care & social assistance, and professional & technical services.

-Accommodation & food services had limited presence with 4.8% employment compared to the regional average of 6.5%.
-Employment opportunities may be limited locally based on Census data comparison between working population and resident population.
-Between June 2024 and June 2025, employment levels increased by 1.3%, labour force increased by 1.6%, causing unemployment rate to rise by 0.3 percentage points in Fadden.
-In contrast, ACT experienced employment growth of 1.9% and a drop in unemployment rate by 0.3 percentage points.
-By Sep-25, ACT employment contracted by 0.33% (losing 1480 jobs), with the state unemployment rate at 4.2%, favourably comparing to the national unemployment rate of 4.5%.
-National employment forecasts from May 2025 estimate growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Fadden's employment mix suggests local growth of approximately 6.6%% over five years and 13.5% over ten years, based on simple weighting extrapolation for illustrative purposes only.
+Accommodation & food services have limited presence at 4.8% compared to the regional average of 6.5%.
+Employment levels increased by 1.3%, labour force grew by 1.6%, and unemployment rose by 0.3 percentage points in Fadden between June 2024 and June 2025, contrasting with ACT's employment growth of 1.9% and unemployment decrease of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Fadden's industry mix suggests local growth rates of approximately 6.6%% over five years and 13.5% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment